Tetrakis(1-norbornyl)cobalt(IV)

 Tetrakis(1-norbornyl)cobalt(IV) is an air-sensitive organometallic compound of cobalt.
-It was first synthesized by Barton K. Bower and Howard G. Tennent in 1972 and is one of few compounds in which cobalt has a formal oxidations state of +4.
+It was first synthesized by Barton K. Bower and Howard G. Tennent in 1972 and is one of few compounds in which cobalt has a formal oxidation state of +4.

 Preparation

 Tetrakis(1-norbornyl)cobalt(IV) is formed the reaction of CoCl2•THF with 1-norbornyllithium (norLi) in n-pentane under an inert atmosphere.
-The cobalt(II) chloride-THF adduct is prepared from Soxhlet extraction of anhydrous CoCl2 with THF, and the organolithium reagent is prepared from the reaction between 1-chloro-norbornane and lithium metal.
+The cobalt(II) chloride-THF adduct is prepared from Soxhlet extraction of anhydrous CoCl2 with THF, and the organolithium reagent is prepared from the reaction between 1-chloro-norbornane and lithium metal in a solvent such as pentane: